 The drive for efficiency will continue to put pressure on manufacturers to adopt digital technologies as they strive up the four stages of Smart Manufacturing.

 We will see connected factories using predictive quality and maintenance applications as well as the wider use of prescriptive analytics.
-The ultimate goal is full automation, where the factory has the ability to execute a product run at highest possible efficiency without the need for human intervention.
+The ultimate goal is full automation, where the factory has the ability to execute a product run at the highest possible efficiency without the need for human intervention.

 What Are the Benefits of IIoT?